 In many cities, support groups are held in other languages besides English.
-There are also groups that meet over the Internet.
+There are also groups that meet over the internet.
 Ask a nurse or a social worker to help you find a support group that meets your needs.
+Or see our support group page at cancer.gov/about-cancer/coping/adjusting-to-cancer/support-groups.